 Any service or products you purchase and use in advance of a payment being made is considered to be credit.
 For example, your mobile monthly contract, gas and electricity bill, direct debit, bank overdraft, credit cards, hire car purchases...you get the gist!

-Limiting the amount of credit applications you make as every time you apply for something (car insurance, contract phone, loan) it goes against your credit score.
+Limiting the number of credit applications you make.
+Every time you apply for something (car insurance, contract phone, loan) it goes against your credit score.